gem/oq-engine/doc/manual/oq-manual.rst

 This calculator relies on the probabilistic event-based hazard calculator, which simulates the seismicity of the chosen time period :math:`T` by producing a Stochastic Event Set.
-For each rupture generated by a seismicsource, the number of occurrences in the given time span :math:`T` is simulated by sampling the corresponding probability distribution as given by :math:`P_{rup}(k | T)`.
+For each rupture generated by a *Seismic Source*, the number of occurrences in the given time span :math:`T` is simulated by sampling the corresponding probability distribution as given by :math:`P_{rup}(k | T)`.
 A Stochastic Event Set is therefore a *sample* of the full population of ruptures as defined by a Seismic Source Model.